 The objective of this request is to initiate a Science-Policy dialogue to bring together and engage scientists and policy makers in a transparent dialogue, to recommend how to bring the post-2020 process forward on transformative change, taking up respective work of SBSTTA/the Open-Ended Working Group of the CBD (OEWG).

-Building on a background paper prepared by the EWG for this request, a workshop, tentatively planned for late June, will look at what is transformative change, how can biodiversity policy trigger transformative change, and how can this be translated into actions, goals, targets and pathways for the Global Biodiversity Strategy to 2030.
+Eklipse, together with Expertise France, Estelle Balian (FEAL), Karl Danskin (CollectivityNow) and Todd Erickson (Co-creative Consulting) have been involved in the design, preparation, facilitation and technical platform for this workshop, which was attended by representatives from 50 countries to look at what is transformative change, how can biodiversity policy trigger transformative change, and how can this be translated into actions, goals, targets and pathways for the Global Biodiversity Strategy to 2030.

-A wider online consultation on the outcomes of the workshop is foreseen, before the final document is submitted to the CBD Secretariat as an INF document for the GBF discussions.
+A wider online consultation on the outcomes of the workshop followed, before the Final Report was submitted to the CBD Secretariat as an INF document for the GBF discussions.

 The EWG is composed of 8 members and 3 co-chairs (marked by *).